4 COVID-19 Questions: What should we do about children and schools?

 Ever since the onset of the COVID-19 pandemic, every sector of our lives has been upended by changes brought about by this new virus.
 And in spite of extensive media coverage, it can be challenging to keep up with all of the questions brought about from living life in a global pandemic.

-We want to bring some clarity to the confusion by discussing five questions you’re probably asking about COVID-19.
+We want to bring some clarity to the confusion by discussing four questions you’re probably asking about COVID-19.
 To find out the answers to other questions about COVID-19, read the other posts in our series.

 What should we do about children and schools?